 Motion is arguably the most ambitious tool on this list.
 It combines a task manager with an AI calendar that automatically schedules your tasks into available time slots.
 You add a task with a deadline and estimated duration, and Motion finds the best time for it on your calendar.

-The individual plan starts at $19/month (annual billing).
-That’s more expensive than Reclaim, but Motion is trying to do significantly more — it’s a task manager, project tracker, and calendar scheduler rolled into one.
-For teams, the per-user price drops to $12/user/month (annual).
+The individual plan starts at $19/month ($12.73/month billed annually).
+That’s more expensive than Reclaim, but Motion is trying to do significantly more.
+It’s a task manager, project tracker, and calendar scheduler rolled into one.
+For teams, the Business plan is $29/user/month ($19.43/user/month billed annually).

 The catch: Motion is opinionated.
 It will schedule your day, and if you don’t like where it put things, you’ll spend time overriding the AI.
 Some people find this liberating.
 Others find it controlling.
-The price is also hard to swallow — at $19/month (or $34/month if you pay monthly), you’re paying premium tool money, and Motion’s task management isn’t as deep as dedicated tools like Todoist or Linear.
+The price is also hard to swallow, at $19/month (or $12.73/month if you pay annually), you’re paying premium tool money, and Motion’s task management isn’t as deep as dedicated tools like Todoist or Linear.

 Best for: People who want one tool to handle both “what should I do” and “when should I do it,” and who trust an AI to make those scheduling decisions.